AdobeDocs/experience-manager-guides-learn.en/help/courses/course-3/conver-ui-config.md

 ### Adding a button in preview mode

-By default, any newly added button is hidden when the interface is in **read-only** mode.
-To make a button visible in read-only, you must specify a `target` that places it within a toolbar subsection that remains accessible in the unlocked state.
-When you specify the target as `Download as PDF`, it ensures that the button is added to the same section as the existing button, which is visible in the unlock mode.
-Specifying the target in this way ensures that the button is displayed in the unlock mode.
+In accordance with the design, the button visibility is managed separately for locked and unlocked (read-only) modes to maintain a clear and controlled user experience.
+By default, any newly added button is hidden when the interface is in read-only mode.
+To make a button visible in **read-only** mode, you must specify a target that places it within a toolbar subsection that remains accessible even when the interface is locked.
+For example, by specifying the target as **Download as PDF**, you can ensure the button appears in the same section as an existing visible button, thereby making it accessible in unlocked mode.

 ```json